springboardmentor0409-alt/ai_powered_enviroScan/README.md

 [Insert Screenshot of Map View] | [Insert Screenshot of Analytics Charts]

 ---

 🛠️ Technical Workflow
-1. Data Acquisition & FusionThe system pulls data from three primary sources:OpenAQ: Real-time PM2.5, PM10, $NO_2$, $SO_2$, $CO$, and $O_3$ levels.OpenWeather API: Wind speed and direction (crucial for plume dispersion modeling).OSMnx (OpenStreetMap): Spatial features such as distance to the nearest industrial zone or primary highway.
+1. Data Acquisition & Fusion
+The system pulls data from three primary sources:
+OpenAQ: Real-time PM2.5, PM10, $NO_2$, $SO_2$, $CO$, and $O_3$ levels.OpenWeather API: Wind speed and direction (crucial for plume dispersion modeling).
+OSMnx (OpenStreetMap): Spatial features such as distance to the nearest industrial zone or primary highway.

-2. Feature Engineering & LogicThe model doesn't just look at raw numbers.
+2. Feature Engineering & Logic
+The model doesn't just look at raw numbers.
+It calculates:
-It calculates:Pollutant Ratios: High $SO_2/NO_2$ often indicates coal-burning (Industrial), while high $NO_2$ alone suggests combustion engines (Vehicular).Wind Vectors: Correlates wind direction with upwind land-use types to validate sources.
+Pollutant Ratios: High $SO_2/NO_2$ often indicates coal-burning (Industrial), while high $NO_2$ alone suggests combustion engines (Vehicular).
+Wind Vectors: Correlates wind direction with upwind land-use types to validate sources.

-3. Machine Learning StackModels: Random Forest & XGBoost (chosen for their ability to handle non-linear spatial relationships).Labeling: A semi-supervised approach using heuristic rules for initial labeling followed by manual validation.
+3. Machine Learning Stack
+Models: Random Forest & XGBoost (chosen for their ability to handle non-linear spatial relationships).
+Labeling: A semi-supervised approach using heuristic rules for initial labeling followed by manual validation.

 ---
 ##  Project Workflow